 - Go to the library/neighborhood coffee shop after work

-- Add reading before bed into your bedtime routine or find another way to add it to your daily routine
+- Add reading to your bedtime routine or find other ways to add it to your daily routine

 - Read on the treadmill or find other ways to multi-task your reading